 What if the ear pressure doesn’t go away?

 Ear pressure is a common, and typically temporary, occurrence.
-If it doesn’t get better with treatment, contact your provider or a hearing specialist.
+If it doesn’t get better with treatment:

 - When and How to Properly Use Ear Drops